mybest

 5. Ease of Use

 It's extremely helpful when a jigsaw comes with features that make it easier to handle and manipulate.
 So we awarded points to each one based on whether it had features for improving cutting accuracy and safety.Is it cordless?
-If not, is the cord long enough?We think the ideal weight is about five and a half to six and a half pounds, which is heavy enough to be secure when put down but still light enough to hold easily.
+If not, is the cord long enough?We think the ideal weight is about 5 ½ to 6 ½pounds, which is heavy enough to be secure when put down but still light enough to hold easily.
 Does it fall in that range?Is there a way to adjust the cutting speed for use with different materials?Can you adjust the cutting speed by changing the amount of pressure applied to the trigger?Does it include an LED light to illuminate the cutting area?Does it have an orbital action setting to help cut through thicker material?Does it have a dust blower function to make it easier to see scribe lines?

 All product tests